jonas7654/Econometrics/README.md

 To apply the models discussed in your Econometrics course we usually use Software.
 I will list some of the common used Software in Econometrics below.

 **Open Source Software**
- - [R](https://www.r-project.org/) is a free software environment for statistical computing and graphics
+ - [R](https://www.r-project.org/) is a free software environment for statistical computing and graphics. [recommended reading](https://r4ds.had.co.nz/index.html).

  - [RStudio](https://rstudio.com/) is an integrated development environment for R. I recommend to use RStudio since it has a                        great GUI and additional tools e.g. for an easier package management.
-An introduction to R is given [here](https://r4ds.had.co.nz/introduction.html).
+An introduction to Econometrics in R is given [here](https://github.com/jonas7654/Econometrics/blob/master/pdf/Econometrics_in_R.pdf)

  - [Julia](https://julialang.org/) is a relatively new **high performance** programming Language.
 It is a gerneral purpose language aiming for easy useage and high performance.
 Consider [Atom](https://atom.io/) as an IDE.
 An introduction to Econometrics in Julia is given [here](https://github.com/mcreel/Econometrics/blob/master/econometrics.pdf).